 What is a neurological disorder?

 Neurological disorders in children occur when something is abnormal in the brain, the nervous system or the muscle cells.
-These disorders can vary including epilepsy, migraine headaches, tic disorders, movement disorders, etc.
+These disorders can vary from epilepsy to migraine headaches to tic or movement disorders and more.

-Children are either born with the disorder, such as spina bifida or hydrocephalus (fluid in the brain), or they acquire the disorder later in life, from traumatic injury or serious infection.
+Children are either born with the disorder, such as spina bifida or hydrocephalus (fluid in the brain), or they acquire the disorder later in life – the result of a traumatic injury or serious infection.

-In Kelley’s case, the pediatric neurologists at ACH diagnosed her with a rare inherited condition.
+In Kelley’s case, the pediatric neurologists at Arkansas Children’s Hospital diagnosed her with a rare inherited condition.
 Once they determined the underlying cause for Kelley’s seizures, her medical team performed surgery.
 They were able to remove the damaged part of the brain causing her seizures.

 Warning signs of neurological disorders